Post-election conundrum awaits Germany's Merkel

 HURDLES: The FDP was wiped out of parliament in 2013 after four chaotic years ruling with Merkel.
 It has more radical tax reduction and privatization plans, opposes deeper EU integration and wants EU countries to be able to quit the euro zone.
 Party leader Christian Lindner has also suggested Germany accept Russia’s 2014 annexation of Crimea from Ukraine, something Merkel has ruled out.

-CONSERVATIVES, FDP, GREENS (‘JAMAICA’ - REFERENCE TO PARTIES’ COLORS: BLACK, YELLOW, GREEN)
+CONSERVATIVES, FDP, GREENS (‘JAMAICA’ - REFERENCE TO PARTIES’ COLOURS: BLACK, YELLOW, GREEN)

 As yet untested at a federal level, this combination rules in the northern state of Schleswig-Holstein.